reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/docs/longhorn-settings.md

 ## Important Notes

 * Longhorn Distributed storage is intended to be the default storage class, once installed the "local-path" StorageClass "default" flag will be removed.
+* By default a ZFS Zvol of a defined size will be created at `/var/lib/longhorn` this limits how much space Longhorn can consume.
+A zvol can easily be made larger when needed.

 ## Longhorn Infrastructure Diagram